CtrlK

 Specificity

-Lists multiple specific concrete actions: 'semantic UI navigation, build automation, accessibility testing, and simulator lifecycle management'.
-Also quantifies with '21 production-ready scripts' and specifies the domain clearly as 'iOS app testing, building, and automation'.
+Lists multiple specific concrete actions: 'semantic UI navigation, build automation, accessibility testing, and simulator lifecycle management.'
+Also mentions '21 production-ready scripts' and 'iOS app testing, building, and automation,' which are concrete and specific.

 3 / 3